GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -l, --load=copy|symlink|move|trust
       Required flag when using a local file.
 Choose how to manage the data directory.
 Copy, symlink, or move the data directory to the JBrowse directory.
-Or trust to leave data directory alone
+Or use trust to modify the config without doing any file operations

   -n, --name=name
       Name of the assembly; if not specified, will be guessed using the sequence file name